Seagate/cortx-s3server/docs/ContributingToCortxS3.md

    </p>
     </details>

-## 1.2 Setup Git on your Development Box
+## 1.2 Set Up Git on your Development Box

 <details>
   <summary>Before you begin</summary>